 Add Hangers to Wall

 Locate the desired spot on the wall where you want to hang the picture.
 (A general rule of thumb is to hang the center of a picture 57 inches above the floor.)
 With the hammer, attach one of the picture wall hangers to the wall.
 Add the second wall hanger at the same height as the first hanger.
 Horizontally space the two hangers at about one-third of the width of the picture.
-So, for a 20-inch-wide picture, space the two wall hangers about 6 to 7 inches apart.
+So, for a 20-inch-wide picture, space the two wall hangers about six to seven inches apart.

 Hang Picture on Wall